linguisticmind/lmutils/fix-digits/README.md

 # fix-digits

+**This tool has been rewritten and moved to https://github.com/linguisticmind/fix-digits**

+---

 Adds leading zeros to numbered files to avoid the sort order problem:

 | Before       |     | After  |